-- Game-based AI Agent: Write a program that can play a game involving chance, like Yahtzee, Monopoly, or poker. - Puzzle Solver: Write a program that can solve and/or generate sudokus, word searches, crossword puzzles, etc. - Tutorials: Write a program that teaches the user about some topic (a topic from computer science, music, math, ...) - Art Generator: Write a program that can generate images, music, etc. - Modeling Algorithms: Write a program to simulate and analyze different strategies for solving a problem, such as different ways to serve customers at a store (one line for multiple registers vs multiple lines?), ways to board a plane (front to back or window to aisle?), ways to pack a truck (as packages come in or order largest to smallest?), ... - Planning Algorithms: Write a program that can recognize flow patterns (traffic on streets, people waiting for elevators) and adapts controller behavior (traffic lights, elevator destinations) to reduce delays.
+- Game-based AI Agent: Write a program that can play a game involving chance, like Yahtzee, Monopoly, or poker. - Puzzle Solver: Write a program that can solve and/or generate sudokus, word searches, crossword puzzles, etc. - Tutorials: Write a program that teaches the user about some topic (a topic from computer science, music, math, ...) - Art Generator: Write a program that can generate images, music, etc. - Modeling Algorithms: Write a program to simulate and analyze different strategies for solving a problem, such as different ways to serve customers at a store (one line for multiple registers vs multiple lines?), ways to board a plane (front to back or window to aisle?), ways to pack a truck (as packages come in or order largest to smallest?), ...

-Please don't use another person's project to start creating your own -- we want this to be entirely your own creation.
+Do not use another person's project to start creating your own - your project should be entirely your own creation.
 Nevertheless, getting inspiration from other projects, programs, etc. is encouraged.
-Here are some Scratch projects that may be good for generating ideas.
+The